 Paul McCartney: vocals, piano, bass, drums, maracas

 This solo Paul McCartney demo was recorded during the Abbey Road sessions.
-While briefly considered for Abbey Road, it was given to the Apple group The Iveys, renamed Badfinger prior to the single’s release.
+While briefly considered for Abbey Road, Come And Get It was given to the Apple group The Iveys, who were renamed Badfinger prior to the single's release.